clusterio/clusterio/README.md

 Then tell clusterio that this plugin exists by adding it as a plugin.

-    npx clusteriomaster plugin add @clusterio/plugin-subspace_storage
+    npx clusteriocontroller plugin add @clusterio/plugin-subspace_storage

-This adds it to the default `plugin-list.json` file which in the shared folder setup is loaded by master, slave and ctl.
+This adds it to the default `plugin-list.json` file which in the shared folder setup is loaded by controller, slave and ctl.
 If you have slaves or ctl installed on separate computers (or directories) then you need to repeat the plugin install process for all of them.
-The clusteriomaster, clusterioslave and clusterioctl commands has the plugin sub-command so you do not need to install clusteriomaster to add plugins, instead use the clusterio command you have available.
+The clusteriocontroller, clusterioslave and clusterioctl commands has the plugin sub-command so you do not need to install clusteriocontroller to add plugins, instead use the clusterio command you have available.

 For development purposes the `plugin add` command supports adding plugins by the absolute path to them, or a relative path that must start with either . or .. (which will then be resolved to an absolute path).

-## Configure Master Server
+## Configure Controller

-By default the master server will listen for HTTP on port 8080.
+By default the controller will listen for HTTP on port 8080.
 You can change the port used with the command

-    npx clusteriomaster config set master.http_port 1234
+    npx clusteriocontroller config set controller.http_port 1234

 When changing the port you will also need to change the address slaves connect with.
 For the standalone installation mode you can use

-    npx clusterioslave config set slave.master_url http://localhost:1234/
+    npx clusterioslave config set slave.controller_url http://localhost:1234/

 If you plan to make your cluster available externally set the address that it will be accessible under with, for example

-    npx clusteriomaster config set master.external_address http://203.0.113.4:1234/
+    npx clusteriocontroller config set controller.external_address http://203.0.113.4:1234/

-Change the url to reflect the IP, protocol, and port the master server is accessible under, dns names are also supported.
+Change the url to reflect the IP, protocol, and port the controller is accessible under, dns names are also supported.
-If you're planning on making the master server accessible on the internet it's recommended to set up TLS, see the [Setting Up TLS](/docs/setting-up-tls.md) document for more details.
+If you're planning on making the controller accessible on the internet it's recommended to set up TLS, see the [Setting Up TLS](/docs/setting-up-tls.md) document for more details.

-You can list the config of the master server with the `npx clusteriomaster config list` command.
+You can list the config of the controller with the `npx clusteriocontroller config list` command.
-See the [readme for @clusterio/master](/packages/master/README.md) for more information.
+See the [readme for @clusterio/controller](/packages/controller/README.md) for more information.

 ## Managing Factorio mods